mschlafly/MDP_analysis/README.md

 ## Analyses Performed

-main.py can perform 4 analyses:
+main.py can perform 3 analyses:

 * Validation that model correctly captures the probability of a lost life.
 This is the default setting---all information is available to the optimal agent and the Hamilton-Jacobi-Bellman equation uses the argmax function.
 For the following two analyses, the Hamilton-Jacobi-Bellman equation uses the mean function to determine expected reward.
 * Player decision analysis where the player's decisions are compared to the optimal agent.
 Set POMDP_d=True.
 * Analysis of the utility of observations to the optimal agent.
 Set POMDP_obs=True.

+This repo performs two other analyses included in the paper
-* Obtains the number of person observations by drones
+* n_observations.py stores the number of person observations by drones
+* parameter_selection_loop.py stores the regret metric for increasing numbers of actions and simulations.
+This is used to determine the parameters for the model convergence

 ## System Requirements